flyerhzm/bullet/README.md

 * `Bullet.rollbar`: add notifications to rollbar
 * `Bullet.sentry`: add notifications to sentry
 * `Bullet.add_footer`: adds the details in the bottom left corner of the page.
 Double click the footer or use close button to hide footer.
+* `Bullet.skip_html_injection`: prevents Bullet from injecting XHR into the returned HTML.
+This must be false for receiving alerts or console logging.
 * `Bullet.stacktrace_includes`: include paths with any of these substrings in the stack trace, even if they are not in your main app
 * `Bullet.stacktrace_excludes`: ignore paths with any of these substrings in the stack trace, even if they are not in your main app.
    Each item can be a string (match substring), a regex, or an array where the first item is a path to match, and the second